 I am so excited that it is officially the holiday season.
 It’s my favorite time of year and I love crafting and creating decor for both my Christmas tree and my home.
 Today’s project is perfect for you other color and pattern lovers out there.
-But honestly, these DIY patterned ornaments with printable vinyl are perfect to use as gift tags for your holiday gifts.
-They can be customized with your favorite holiday patterns and color palette too!
+These DIY patterned ornaments with printable vinyl are perfect to use as gift tags for your holiday gifts, and can be customized with your favorite holiday patterns and color palette too!
 I used my Cricut Wild Rose Explore Air 2 bundle and blank wood ornaments from JOANN to create these patterned ornaments in under 30 minutes.

 I tried to keep my patterns simple for this project, but how fun would these be with nordic winter prints or abstract art prints?